 Wild Salmon cans that I recommend for you to make these Low-Carb Salmon Burgers with Avocado Coleslaw:

 When I find on my local grocery store fresh wild salmon I buy it, but it’s not everyday that they sell it there.
 So, I choose to buy wild salmon cans.
 It’s a good alternative for those days I can’t get fresh wild caught salmon (and when I don’t find any of the two, then I buy farmed salmon).

 I like the Wild Alaskan Pink Salmon and/or Kirkland Signature Wild Alaskan Sockeye Salmon, which both can be bought easily on Amazon and also read the good reviews.
-More than 70% of the buyers gave 5 stars to these two brands and I know why.

 - They are both sustainably caught in the cold and clear Alaskan waters;

 - They don’t come with skin or bones;